percona/k8spsmdb-docs/docs/update.md

     apply: 4.4-recommended
 ```

+!!! note
-**NOTE**: When making downgrades (e.g. changing version from 4.4 to 4.2), make
+    When making downgrades (e.g. changing version from 4.4 to 4.2), make
     sure to remove incompatible features that are persisted and/or update
     incompatible configuration settings.
 Compatibility issues between major
     MongoDB versions can be found in [upstream documentation](https://docs.mongodb.com/manual/release-notes/4.4-downgrade-standalone/#prerequisites).

 By default the Operator doesn’t set [FeatureCompatibilityVersion (FCV)](https://docs.mongodb.com/manual/reference/command/setFeatureCompatibilityVersion/)
 to match the new version, thus making sure that backwards-incompatible features